Cross-correlating galaxies and cosmic dispersion measures: Constraints on the gas-to-halo mass relation from 2MASS

 where the summation ``$gs$'' and ``$rs$'' run over all galaxy-FRB pairs and random-FRB pairs that lie in the $i$-th radial bin $R_i$, respectively.
 Note that $B > 1$ is expected if some FRBs are physically associated with foreground galaxies, while $B < 1$ suggests that some FRBs may be missed due to scattering effects on their pulses.

 The bottom panel of Fig.~\ref{fig:summary_cross_correlations} summarizes our boost factor measurements.
 We estimate the errors using 300 bootstrap realizations of random catalogs.
 We find that boost factors at $R \lesssim 0.1\,h^{-1}\mathrm{Mpc}$ are consistent with unity, indicating that our FRB sample is unaffected by scattering effects.
 At $R \gtrsim 0.3\,h^{-1}\mathrm{Mpc}$, we observe a moderate deviation from unity, but this has minimal impact on our cross-correlation measurements given the large statistical uncertainties.
-The radius of $R=0.3\, h^{-1}\mathrm{Mpc}$ roughly corresponds to $0.1$ degrees for the median redshift of the 2MASS galaxies, probably relating to locarization errors in current FRB observations.
+The radius of $R=0.3, h^{-1}\mathrm{Mpc}$ roughly corresponds to $\sim 0.1$ degrees at the median redshift of the 2MASS galaxies.
+While this scale is somewhat larger than the naive statistical localization uncertainties of current FRB samples (e.g.~\cite{2025ApJS..280....6C}), it may reflect additional systematic uncertainties arising from host-galaxy misidentification or associations with faint galaxies at different redshifts.
+In any case, such uncertainties do not have a significant impact on our main results.
 We therefore conclude that our background selection is sufficiently robust for the cross-correlation analysis at this stage.